joewww/ci-cd/README.md

  - Deploy AWS (ec2) instances
  - Using Terraform to orchestrate and manage tfstate remotely
- - GoCD to manage CI pipeline and handle releases
- - Chef to manage node configuration
+ - chef-zero to manage node configuration

 ## Dependencies